Table of Contents

 Imaging Modalities for the Diagnostic Workup of a Mediastinal Mass

-A mediastinal mass is usually first seen on a conventional radiography.
-The radiological features of a mediastinal mass on a conventional chest x-ray are usually not specific enough to point towards a diagnosis.
+A mediastinal mass is usually first seen on conventional radiography.
+However, the radiological features of a mediastinal mass on a conventional chest x-ray are usually not specific enough to point towards a diagnosis.
 Therefore, a follow-up computed tomography (CT) scan and magnetic resonance imaging (MRI) should be performed to better visualize and characterize the mass.

 Computed tomography (CT)